BhumBhumrapee/ray-tracing/README.md

 Now that we have the intersection, here comes the hard part.
 How do we check if the point lies within the rectangle.
 The first thing that comes to my mind if projection.
 We project the plane along with the intersection point onto xy, xz, or yz plane and the do the boundary checking on the projected image.
 However, I feel that this is clunky and that there are a alot of case to cover.
-For example, if the plane is already aligned with the yz plane or xz plane, projecting onto the xy plane will result in a plane with zero dimension (a line), and therefore we cannot check for height.
+For example, if the plane is already aligned with the yz plane or xz plane, projecting onto the xy plane will result in a plane with zero dimension (a line), and therefore we cannot check for z value.
 To work around this we will have to check first if the plane is aligning to which plane and then project onto the other.
 I feel like that this is bug prone so I drop the idea.

-After a lot of thinking I sense that this has something to do with dot product and the angles between vector the corner vectors and the vector to the intersection point, however, the idea is not solid / clear to me at the time yet.
-I drew out pictures and then I suddenly realise how to do this (although I didn't prove any of this, so there might be some case where I missed and I could be wrong).

-Here's the setup,
+After a lot of thinking I came up with another way, and here's the setup,

 Take the intersection point minus the corner of the rectangle to get a vector, call this corner_to_inter_1.
 Then do the same for the opposite corner and call it corner_to_inter_2.
 Now we have two vectors that points from each corner to the intersection point.